bitctrl/MeshCentral-LXC_Monitoring/README.md

  To install, simply add the plugin configuration URL when prompted:
  `https://raw.githubusercontent.com/bitctrl/MeshCentral-LXC_Monitoring/refs/heads/main/config.json`

+ After installation copy the configuration template and adapt it to your needs.
+ Restart your MeshCentral server again after making this change.

 ## cgroup filesystem

 Set the `cgroupRootPath` in `lxc_monitoring.conf.json` to the directory where the cgroup2-fs is mounted.